TheMakerStation/T-Shirt-Designs/files/readme.md

 **Use Descriptive Filenames**

 **Some svg files may require custom fonts**
-If you find a custom font missing or svg doesn't look right/good, submit an issue by clicking the tab above
+If you find a custom font missing or svg doesn't look right/good, submit an [issue](https://github.com/TheMakerStation/T-Shirt-Designs/issues)

-### Index
+## Index

 1. Maker Station Log with varsity font
 Marietta Makerspace